- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Gently invite the patient to talk about their fears and concerns.

-- Do not try to force the patient to talk before they are ready.
+- Don’t try to force the patient to talk before they are ready.

-- Decide together with the patient what you can do to support each other.
+- Talk with the patient to decide what you can do to better support each other.

-- For severe anxiety, it is usually not helpful to try to reason with the patient.
-Instead, talk with a doctor about the symptoms and problems you notice.
+- For severe anxiety, it’s usually not helpful to try to reason with the patient.
+Instead, talk with the cancer team about the symptoms and problems you notice.

-- To reduce your own stress, try suggestions from the list for the patient or use any others that have worked for you in the past.
+- To reduce your own stress, try suggestions from the list for the patient, or use other stress relievers that have worked for you in the past.

-- Consider getting support for yourself through groups or individual counseling.
+- Consider getting support for yourself through groups or one-on-one counseling.

 - Has trouble breathing

-- Is sweating, with a fast or pounding heartbeat
+- Is sweating or flushed, with a fast or pounding heartbeat

 - Is feeling very restless

 Note that some medicines or supplements can cause or worsen anxiety symptoms.
-If anxiety gets worse after a new medicine is started, talk with your doctor about it.
+If anxiety gets worse after starting a new medicine, talk with the cancer team about it.